Claria Corporation: Backers

-Despite their unpopular reputation, Claria Corporation had received backing from major venture capital firms, including Greylock, Technology Crossover Ventures, and U.S. Venture Partners.
+Despite its unpopular reputation, Claria Corporation received backing from major venture capital firms, including Greylock, Technology Crossover Ventures, and U.S. Venture Partners.
 Andy Bechtolsheim was an early investor.

 They filed for a $150 million IPO in April 2004, stating income of $35 million on revenues of $90 million in 2003.

 Investors were concerned that its practices might be illegal, at least in Utah at the time.

 Another concern was that most revenue came from one partner: Yahoo Overture.

 Claria withdrew the filing in August 2004.

 Recent news

 In July 2005, Microsoft Corporation came under fire when it revealed that their anti-spyware product would no longer quarantine Claria software as "spyware" (though it still offered users the option to remove the software).
 Microsoft was reportedly contemplating the purchase of Claria, which many consumers felt to be a conflict of interest.
 Other spyware-reporting agencies, such as Computer Associates and Panda Software's TruPrevent Technologies, still label Claria products as both adware and spyware.

 In March 2006, Claria claimed that it would be exiting the adware business and focusing on personalized search technology.

 On July 1, 2006, Claria ceased displaying pop-up ads.
 Around this time, a new company NebuAd was formed with some former Claria employees with another approach to targeted advertisements.
 On April 21, 2008, Claria sold the gator.com domain.

-In October, 2008, rebranded as Jelly Cloud, the company quietly shut down.
+In October 2008, rebranded as Jelly Cloud, the company quietly shut down.